Dairy Farmer - Job opportunities Alternative titles

 The outlook for farming is good and the numbers employed are expected to rise.
 Farming is becoming more specialised to cater for niche market demands, and all farmers now have to adjust farming styles to maximise returns.

 There are no specific entry requirements for dairy farmers, but training will help you with your career.
 A relevant training course in agriculture, dairy farming, agribusiness, or farm management is recommended.
+Most dairy farmers offer their employees training through the Primary Industry Training Organisation (Primary ITO), which offer apprenticeships.

 It is useful to have a motorcycle and heavy vehicle driver's licence.